AZURE LAKE

 The trail is 6.5 km one way and has an elevation gain of 683 metres.

-Follow the trail from the trailhead sign a short distance to the first creek crossing where there is a log and cable bridge across Francis Creek.
+Follow the trail from the trailhead sign a short distance to the first creek crossing where there is a log and cable bridge across Frances Creek.
 At 2.2 kms the trail reaches the second creek crossing, the outflow creek from Azure Lake where there is a log and cable bridge.
 At approximately 4 km you leave the forest to cross a scree slope, then pass a small pond to reach a steep headwall.
 Follow the switchback trail up the headwall.After the headwall the trail climbs consistently up through meadows to reach the upper lake at about the 6 km point.
 Follow the path around the edge of the lake for about 1/2 km to a lunch spot.
 From here you can follow the outflow creek from the upper lake to the lower lake.
 There is no trail for this last part and it is not included in the distances but it is only a couple hundred metres.

 TRAIL MAP